 For the royal treatment, head to Spa Montage Laguna Beach, a retreat nestled on the coastline for clients to enjoy.

-The massages and treatments are plentiful and will leave you feeling rejuvenated and ready to take on whatever challenges come your way.More Info (click to expand)
+The massages and treatments are plentiful and will leave you feeling rejuvenated and ready to take on whatever challenges come your way.More Info (click to show all)

 13. Go whale watching